cvmfs/doc-cvmfs/cpt-repo.rst

 :math:`\approx`\ 200000 files.
 See :ref:`sct_inspectnested` how to find
 catalogs that do not satisfy this recommendation.

-Restructuring the repository’s directory tree is an expensive operation in CernVM-FS.
+Restructuring the repository's directory tree is an expensive operation in CernVM-FS.
 Moreover, it can easily break client applications when they switch to a restructured file system snapshot.
 Therefore, the software directory tree layout should be relatively stable before